How to integrate Ashby MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Ashby to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Ashby agent that can list all candidates for open roles, post a new job opening for engineering, summarize candidates in interview stage, export recent hiring activity to csv through natural language commands.
+By the end, you'll have a working Ashby agent that can list all candidates for open roles, post a new job opening for engineering, summarize candidates in interview stage through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Ashby account through Composio's Ashby MCP server.